d-tork/podcast-quotes/README.md

 [Podcast sources found here.](https://jordanbpeterson.com/category/podcasts/podcast-episode/)

 ---
+#### The Jordan B. Peterson Podcast 58 - October 2018 Q & A
+`[35:57]` *If* Kavanaugh withdrew after being nominated, here's what might happen:
+* It would be read as an admission of guilt on his part.
+* It would embolden those who would use reputation destruction as a political maneuver.
+* It would weaken the generally and vitally important idea of the presumption of innocence.
+* It would indicate weakness on the part of the Republicans at a key moment prior to the November elections.
+* It would mean that an innocent man has been successfully pilloried by a mob.
+* It would validate the use of allegations of past behavior, well past any reasonable expiry date, as a weapon.
+* It would destroy the Republican opportunity to choose a Supreme Court justice, hand the Democrats an unearned victory, embitter a large percentage of the conservative base who would regard the withdrawal as a betrayal, and last and perhaps least,
+* Violate my own personal adage (for what that's worth) of 'don't apologize if you haven't done anything wrong.'

+---
 #### The Jordan B. Peterson Podcast 57 - Dr. Oz - Jordan Peterson's Rules to Live By
 `[1:01:03]` Oz: "If zero is ultra-liberal and hundred is the ultra-conservative, alt-right, where are you on that spectrum?
 Do you think of yourself as more conservative, more liberal, I know over your life you've changed..."